Ricky Lumpkin: Professional career

-Oakland Raiders

 Lumpkin was signed to the Oakland Raiders' practice squad on November 20, 2013.
 He was promoted to the active roster on December 14, 2013.
 He recorded his first career sack on December 14, 2014, against the Kansas City Chiefs.
 Lumpkin was released by the Raiders on September 5, 2015.

-Indianapolis Colts

 On January 19, 2016, Lumpkin signed a reserve/future contract with the Indianapolis Colts.
-On August 28, 2016, he was waived by the Colts due to injury.
+On August 28, 2016, he was waived by the Colts.

 Personal life

 Lumpkin is a fan of Counter-Strike: Global Offensive, and streams gameplay of it on Twitch.

-On April 27, 2016, Ricky Lumpkin joined esports team flipsid3.tactics as a Board Of Directors Member.
+On April 27, 2016, he joined esports team flipsid3.tactics as a Board Of Directors Member.
 He is also a co-owner of the team.

+In 2017, Lumpkin started working as an academic counselor at the University of Kentucky.